ufo-github/ponyfoo/TAGS.md

 Changes by tag
 ==============

-Brief list of changes implemented in each tagged version of **Pony Foo**.
+Brief list of changes implemented in each tagged version of **Pony Foo**

 0.4 (tip)
 ============

-- WIP
+- Email verification flow for new accounts using traditional login